TheMrAI/ray_buster/design.md

 # The project

-The goal is to make a path tracer that is sped up by Monte Carlo randomized algorithm approach.
+The goal is to make a path tracer that is sped up by Monte Carlo randomized sampling.
 It should run on the CPU, which should be maximally utilized, using multithreading.
 The tool is not intended for any commercial use, but more of an exploration on what it takes to build a basic path tracer.
-This is why having a GUI is not in the scope, the output will be a simple PNG file.
+This is why having a GUI is not in the scope, the output will be a simple PPM file.

-The path tracer will be a command line tool, on which the user can select from a number of prebuilt scenes, and reconfigure the camera position and rendering settings.
+The path tracer will be a command line tool, on which the user can select from a number of prebuilt scenes, and reconfigure the and rendering settings.
+Moving the camera, rendering movement, or dynamically loading scenes/assets is out of scope.
 The tool should allow the user to generate quick snapshots for each pre-backed scene, so they have an easier time selecting one of interest.

 At all times, the code should focus on simplicity, so the final result may be documented and explained in reasonable detail, helping anybody